avivace/kalman/README.md

 ### [Live demo](https://avivace.github.io/kalman)

-Final project for the *Probabilistic Models for decision making* course, from my MSc.
+Final project for the *Probabilistic models for decision making* course, from my MSc.
+An interactive 2D simulation of the Kalman Filter in use to reduce input noise

 ### Deploy